2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 Grain Matching & Craftsmanship Matter More Than Ever

 More and more homeowners are asking about grain continuity across panels and the drawers.
-Custom cabinetry isn’t being viewed as just storage functionality or background visuals anymore; it is becoming architectural.
+Today, custom cabinetry craftsmanship is becoming one of the defining features of high-end kitchens; it is becoming architectural.

 When craftsmanship becomes visible to our customers, the quality that comes from choosing custom cabinetry becomes part of your design story.